Derrick Tan W. M., Ph.D.

 Contact Singapore is a division of the Singapore Economic Development Board which provides resources to help those interested learn more about living and working in Singapore.
 The organisation’s website at www.contactsingapore.sg also provides key information on visas and employment matters.
 Information on Singapore’s employment legislations may be obtained from the Ministry of Manpower’s website at www.mom.gov.sg.
 Aside from these organisations, the Tripartite Alliance for Fair Employment Practices (TAFEP) also provides advisory services on fair hiring practices to both employers and employees.
 TAFEP comprises representatives from the government, Singapore National Employers Federation (SNEF), National Trades Union Congress (NTUC) as well as various trade unions, and was formed to promote the adoption of fair, responsible and merit-based employment practices.
 TAFEP has published a series of Tripartite Standards to provide guidelines on various employment practices, grievance handling and procurement of freelancer services.
 More information may be found on its website at www.tafep.sg.

 “To search or advertise?”
 That is a common question that companies ask themselves when recruiting.
-To encourage companies to hire locals, the Ministry of Manpower set up JobsBank – an online job matching service portal provided to all Singapore-registered companies and local individuals (www.jobsbank.gov.sg).
-Under its new Fair Consideration Framework, companies must advertise their job vacancies on JobsBank for at least 14 days before they may consider hiring a non-Singaporean for the position.
+To encourage companies to hire locals, the Workforce Singapore statutory board set up an online job matching service portal provided to all Singapore-registered companies and local individuals (www.mycareersfuture.sg).
+Under the Ministry of Manpower’s Fair Consideration Framework, companies must advertise their job vacancies on online portal for at least 14 days before they may consider hiring a non-Singaporean for the position.
 Details on these requirements may be found on the Ministry of Manpower website (www.mom.gov.sg).

 Employment Law and Guidelines

 The main legislation governing employment in Singapore is the Employment Act.
 The Act provides protection for workers and aims to set the standards of employment in Singapore.
 Furthermore, the Act provides some salary and benefits protection to Professionals, Managers and Executives (PMEs).
 Since 1 April 2016, the Act requires all employers to issue itemised payslips as well as provide key employment terms in writing to employees protected under the Act.
+Further changes to the Employment Act is expected in early 2019.
 The framework for the prevention and settlement of trade disputes through collective bargaining, conciliation and arbitration is also laid down in the Industrial Relations Act.
 More details are available on the Ministry of Manpower website (www.mom.gov.sg).

 Compensation and Benefits